 - 1. Any athlete, family member, sponsor, or event organizer, either on or off the contest site during the period of the contest may be fined and or disqualified to be determined by either the Chief Judge or WSWS head organizer regarding unsportsmanlike conduct. - i.
-Unsportsmanlike conduct includes but is not limited to the use of vulgar language in public, failure to check-in before your run, not riding to the fullest potential, failure to attend designated check-ins or any conduct that would or could cause harm to the image of the host or the sport of wake surfing. - ii.
-Unsportsmanlike conduct includes action on or off the competition site, before, during, or after the competition, failing to attend designated meetings or functions.
-Any public tantrum, or consumption of alcoholic beverages prior to your event run could result in sanctioning for the current event or future events. - iii.
-Any bullying or taunting of fellow competitors, sponsors, judges, volunteers, or host will not be tolerated.
+Unsportsmanlike conduct includes but is not limited to the use of vulgar language in public, not riding to the fullest potential, failure to attend designated check-ins, or any conduct that would or could cause harm to the image of the host or the sport of wake surfing. - ii.
+Unsportsmanlike conduct includes action on or off the competition site, before, during, and after failing to attend designated meetings or functions, or consumption of alcoholic beverages during the event. - iii.
+Any bullying or taunting of fellow competitors, sponsors, judges, or host will not be tolerated.